Hassle-free Travel: A step-by-step guide

 - You must complete the Passenger Locator Form online before you travel (more details below).

-- If you are fully vaccinated (non red-list country) you will need to book a Day 2 test to take on your return to UK.
+- If you are fully vaccinated (non red-list country) you will need to book a Day 2 test to take on your return to UK and isolate when you get home until you get a negative result.

 - If you are NOT fully vaccinated (non red-list country) you will need to book a pre-departure test, a Day 2 & 8 test to take on your return to UK and there is also an option for test to release.

-- If returning from a Red List - pre-book and pay for your quarantine hotel (note price includes all testing required, room and food.)
+- If returning from the Red List - pre-book and pay for your quarantine hotel (note price includes all testing required, room and food.)

 Here's the information you will need to provide on the passenger locator form: